 - Children of any age with mental, physical or emotional disabilities which affect decision-making skills or render supervision necessary must be accompanied by a parent or caregiver at all times.

-If a child age nine or under is found to be unattended in any area of the Library (or an unattended child ten or older is found frightened, crying, or otherwise in distress), staff will attempt to locate the child’s caregiver.
+If a child age nine or younger is found to be unattended in any area of the Library (or an unattended child ten or older is found frightened, crying, or otherwise in distress), staff will attempt to locate the child’s caregiver.
 If library staff cannot find the child’s parent or caregiver, the Fargo Police Department will be notified and asked to assume care of the child.
-All children should carry with them the phone number of a parent or responsible caregiver who can be contacted in case of an emergency.
+All children should carry with them the phone number of a parent or caregiver who can be contacted in case of an emergency.

-A child may attend a program in the Community Room (or Children’s Area) by him/herself; however the caregiver must be ready to meet that child promptly when the program ends or have made clearly communicated arrangements with the child regarding leaving the library on their own or with a designated caregiver.
+A child may attend a program in the Community Room (or Children’s Area) by him/herself; however, the caregiver must be ready to meet that child promptly when the program ends or have made clearly communicated arrangements with the child regarding leaving the library on his/her own or with a designated caregiver.
 Staff does not monitor the arrival or departure of any child from a program or the building.

 - During toddler storytime sessions, parents/guardians are required to sit with their children in the storytime area.

 - During the preschool storytime sessions, parents/guardians are required to remain in the library building.
 Parents are not required to sit with their children the entire time and may browse the collection if the children are comfortable with the parent doing so.
 However, parents are encouraged to participate in the stories and activities with their child(ren) during story time.